Contributor: Megan Wilson, BS, CADC,Timberline Knolls Residential Treatment Center

-The items sold may start out with the possessions of the individual struggling with opioid use and then extend to property of others.
+The items sold may start out with the possessions of the individual struggling with opioid use and then extend to the property of others.
 Included within these items are your prescribed opioids.

 If you suspect a loved one is struggling with opioid abuse, it may be in everyone’s best interest to ensure that your prescriptions are locked up or hidden.
 The theft of household items may escalate to robbery, burglary, or forgery.
-You may also notice changes in physical appearance such as a decrease interest in attending to hygiene.
+You may also notice changes in physical appearance such as a decreased interest in attending to hygiene.